jgretz/RobotsWhoLoveRuby/README.md

 Robots Who Love Ruby
 ====================
 I have always been fascinated by robots.
 As a child, I would spend countless hours creating robots with Legos and imagination, trying to create my own Johnny Five or Terminator.
 As I grew up, I headed more in a software direction, yet always had that robotics bug in the back of my head - but sadly the bar of electrical engineering always required too much time I didn't have.
-In the past few years though, that barrier has all but dissapeared with the creation of platforms like Arduino, Raspberry Pi, and Lego Mindstorms and I have finally started realizing my childhood dreams (although the full Terminator is still in production).
+In the past few years though, that barrier has all but disappeared with the creation of platforms like Arduino, Raspberry Pi, and Lego Mindstorms and I have finally started realizing my childhood dreams (although the full Terminator is still in production).

 At the same time I was getting back into robotics, I was also getting deep into Ruby.
 And as much as I love rehashing my old college days of hacking C, I wanted to marry these two paths, and thus I went down the path of hacking my bots with Ruby.